 Although Salt Creek was known to be productive, the central Salt Creek dome received little attention until noted Italian geologist Dr. Cesare Porro recommended the drilling site to Petroleum Maaschappij in 1906.
 Drillers J.E.
 Stock and his father, working for the English company Oil Wells Drilling Syndicate, completed the well at 1,050 feet with production of 600 barrels of oil a day.

 By 1930, about one-fifth of all oil produced in the United States came from Salt Creek.
 More than 4,000 petroleum wells have since been drilled in the ten producing zones of the 22,000-acre field.
 In 2007 alone, Salt Creek produced almost three million barrels of oil.
 A 2014 article posted by historian Tom Rea added another aspect to the field’s story:

-November 19, 1925 was a cold night for football in the oil boomtown of Midwest, Wyoming.
+November 19, 1925 was a cold night for football in the oil boom town of Midwest, Wyoming.
 “Don’t Miss It,” the Casper Herald had advised the day before.
 “Something New, Football at Night, Casper vs. Midwest.”

 “Floodlights,” the advertisement continued, would be “assisted by open gas flares for light and warmth—the roads are fine…” Fine perhaps, but still dirt in 1925.
 Midwest is 40 miles north of Casper.

 For the football game, Midwest Refinery Company electricians set up twelve floodlights of 1,000 candlepower each around the field, four more of 2,000 candlepower, and from the top of an oil derrick near the field, a huge searchlight swung its beam over the players and the crowd.